 Finally, if the amount owed is more than £5,000, you can apply to make the debtor bankrupt.

-15. Under what circumstances would it be worth appealing against a court judgement in a commercial dispute?
+15. Is it worth appealing against a court judgement in a commercial dispute?

 In almost all civil cases, you have to ask the court for permission to appeal against its decision.
 This will only be given if the court considers: